Lumunix/Domain/_posts/2021-12-03-comment-systems.markdown

 ---

 ## Utterances
 [[Utterances::https://github.com/utterance/utterances]] is a lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!
-It is directly integrated to the theme and can be setup by setting the variables in the [_config.yml](https://github.com/Lumunix/Domain/blob/main/_config.yml)file.
+It is directly integrated to the theme and can be setup by setting the variables in the [Utterances.html](https://github.com/Lumunix/Domain/blob/main/_includes/Utterances.html)file.
+Please see [[Utterances::https://github.com/utterance/utterances]] for setup.